Stochastic proximal subgradient descent oscillates in the vicinity of its accumulation set: Introduction

 In practical settings, when the function $f$ is either unknown or computation of its gradient is expensive, the deterministic gradient descent is often replaced by its stochastic version, in many cases, this may lead to a faster convergence (see e.g. \cite{bottou2018optimization}).
 Proximal methods, on the other hand, along with the regularizer function $g$, are widely used to regularize the initial problem of minimizing $f$.
 Depending on the choice of $g$, we can, for instance, preserve the boundedness of the iterates \cite{duchi2018stochastic} or promote the sparsity of solutions \cite{tibs_lasso}.
 It is therefore interesting to establish stability results of the type \cite{bol_zer_pau20} for the SPGD.

 In this work we investigate further the questions of oscillations of the SPGD.
 Our contributions are threefold.
 First, we show that the time spent by the SPGD to move from one accumulation point to another goes to infinity.
 Second, we establish an oscillation-type behavior of the drift.
 These two results extend \cite[Th.
 7.]{bol_zer_pau20} to a stochastic and a proximal setting.
-Finally, our technique of proof doesn't rely on the theory of closed measures used in \cite{bol_zer_pau20} but is build upon the classical work of Benaïm, Hofbauer and Sorin \cite{ben-hof-sor-05}.
+Finally, our technique of proof doesn't rely on the theory of closed measures used in \cite{bol_zer_pau20} but is build upon the classical works on stochatic approximation of differential inclusions (\cite{dav-dru-kak-lee-19}, \cite{duchi2018stochastic}, \cite{ben-hof-sor-05}).
 We feel that this approach gives a simpler proof and allows us to treat the deterministic, the stochastic and the proximal cases in a unified manner.\\

 \textbf{Paper organisation.} In Section~\ref{sec:prelim}, we recall some known facts about Clarke subgradient, path differentiable functions and differential inclusions.
 Our main results are given in Section~\ref{sec:main}.
 Section~\ref{sec:proof} is devoted to proofs.